sdondley/ClimateChangeChat/perl.md

 # TLDR;
 * This TLDR; section assumes:
-    * you know what an LSP is, what an IDE is
+    * you know what an LSP is and what it might be good for
-    * you know what the nvim-lspconfig plugin is and have it installed already
+    * you know what the nvim-lspconfig plugin is and what it's for
-    * you installed the two known perl language servers
+    * you can install a perl module from cpan
+    * you can install a vim plugin
     * If any of these assumption are wrong or are confusing to you, you should scroll down to the next major section
         * otherwise, proceed to the very next step